-If communication with the Local Disaster Coordinator proves impossible by ALL means, then local resources can be deployed in accordance with what is documented in this Plan in order to sustain life and protect property only.
-Examples of measures that Tablelands Regional Council would regard as essential to sustain life and protect property include, but are not limited to:
+If communication with the Local Disaster Coordinator proves impossible by ALL means (e.g. landline, mobile, email, radio, etc.), then local resources can be deployed in accordance with what is documented in this plan in order to sustain life and protect property only.
+Examples of measures that Tablelands Regional Council would regard as essential to sustain life and protect property include, but are not limited to:-

-- o providing sufficient food to feed evacuees located in evacuation centres; - providing fuel for generators necessary to operate essential community services, businesses or infrastructure (e.g. fuel to run hospital generators, evacuation centre generators, sewerage treatment plant generators etc.); - arranging for the clearing of roads necessary to enable emergency service vehicles to access the location of an emergency or to enable the safe evacuation of residents whose lives are at risk; and - o arranging for the provision of essential medical services to sick or injured persons.
+- o providing sufficient food to feed evacuees located in evacuation centres; - providing fuel for generators necessary to operate essential community services, businesses or infrastructure (e.g. fuel to run hospital generators, evacuation centre generators, sewerage treatment plant generators etc); - arranging for the clearing of roads necessary to enable emergency service vehicles to access the location of an emergency or to enable the safe evacuation of residents whose lives are at risk: - $\circ\quad$ arranging for the provision of essential medical services to sick or injured persons.